 Wide-opening double doors can be a great feature that adds natural light and airflow to a garden room.
 So, once your doors are prepared with hinges in their proper positions, it is time to put the door in place.
 In order to accommodate lawn equipment and outdoor gear, most garden sheds will have two doors that will need to be installed.
 Follow these steps to get them both into proper position:

 - Start with the left door, place it on the ledger board, and move it all the way to the left

 - Screw the hinges to the outside door style.

 - Set the right door on the ledger board, moving it all the way to the right (there should be a ¼ inch gap between the two doors).

 - Screw the hinges of the right door to the outside door style.

 In order to give your shed added security, it is important that you select the right lock for your doors.
 For an unframed shed door, there are three main types of locks to choose from, all of which are fixed onto the central door ledger:

 - Hasp and staple latch.
 Not only is the hasp and staple one of the most versatile latch options available, they are also easy to install.

 - Padlock.
-A padlock is often used along with the hasp and staple latch in order to provide added security to shed items.
+A padlock is often used along with the hasp and staple latch in order to provide added security to shed items like tools, or summerhouse items like furniture and even office equipment.
 Just remember to always use tamperproof bolts or screws when installing your lock.

 - Rim lock.
 This lock is fitted to the surface of a door and has a matching box that is fitted into the door jamb.
 The benefit is that there is nothing removable from the outside.